AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 Ali also states that the aforementioned sloughing and clogging is often caused by uneven hydraulic loading rates (HLR).
 Hydraulic loading rate is the amount of flow arriving at the treatment plant and going entering the treatment process at any given time.
 Uneven HLR is caused by clogging of the distribution arm and an uneven distribution of influent.
 Therefore, proper distribution of wastewater onto the filter media is crucial for optimizing efficiency of treatment.
 The most common method of influent distribution is rotating distributors.
 Rotating distributors consist of moving parts that require more maintenance and may be a burden in a plant to operators.
 Additionally, this system will not serve the chain-focused design.

-The less common method of distribution, the fixed distribution system as seen below (**Figure 1.**), utilizes lateral and main distribution pipes, which are placed just above the medium   **[medium up to this point has not been mentioned.
+The less common method of distribution, the fixed distribution system as seen below (**Figure 1.**), utilizes lateral and main distribution pipes, which are placed just above the trickling filter medium   **[medium up to this point has not been mentioned.
 Does this refer to growth medium or media?
-If possible keep consistent]** and spaced to give uniform distribution of water.
+If possible keep consistent --Addressed ZS]** and spaced to give uniform distribution of water.
 The pipes generally have nozzles with a circular hole and a deflector.
 This method is commonly used with intermittent dosing, meaning flow from the system varies; it starts at a maximum and lowers as the tank empties.
 Currently, fixed distribution systems are mostly used in deep filter and biotowers (i.e. very tall filters).
 Since this method is non-rotating, it may be more applicable for the proposed use of a chain media.
 However, Sperling and colleagues showed that both the fixed and rotating distribution systems have an inconsistent hydraulic load of the influent [(Sperling 2007)](https://www.iwapublishing.com/sites/default/files/ebooks/9781780402123.pdf).
 Therefore, the distribution system is another area where there is huge potential for the team to increase the productivity of trickling filters.

 <center>